Students meet their first patient

 - Utilize leadership skills, accepting responsibility and being accountable for choice of nursing interventions to promote adaptation.

-- Collaborate with colleagues on the interdisciplinary health team and serve as an advocate to promote health and welfare of clinical through the political and professional process.
+- Collaborate with colleagues on the interdisciplinary health team and serve as an advocate to promote health and welfare of clients through the political and professional process.

 - Participate in identifying local, state, and national health needs and effective changes to improve health care.